Map Controls

 Are there blanket defaults on the Map or does it depend on where the user is coming from?

-Since time was not allowed to conduct User Testing, I proposed this solution in the meantime: Allow the user’s applied filters to save within a specific item of navigation, such as Risk Ratings, but not have that set of filters persist when a user changes workflows by navigating away to another item in left side navigation.
-If the user returns to Risk Ratings, their previous filters would have saved and appear.
+I proposed this solution for MVP: Allow the user’s applied filters to save within a specific screen’s workflow, but not when a user changes workflows by navigating away to another item in left side navigation.
+If the user returns to Risk Ratings, their previous filters with Risk Ratings would have saved and appear.

 Response from Product Manager